-Technical indicators aren’t treasure maps to unlimited stock profits.
+Technical indicators aren’t definitive methods to unlimited stock profits.
 Each indicator has its own strengths and weaknesses and no single signal should be used to initiate a position.
-Here are a few tips for using technical signals effectively.
+Here are a few tips for using technical signals effectively:

 - Decide what type of trader you want to be and use indicators that assist toward that goal.
 If you want to be a momentum trader, use momentum indicators like RSI and OBV.
 If you want to be a scalp trader, moving averages are more important.